 *Only include these allowances as part of an employee’s compensation if the allowance amount is included as income on the employee's W-2.

 An employee’s compensation should not include:

 To calculate each employee’s TCDRS deposit: Multiply the employee’s compensation by your organization’s employee deposit rate.
 You can find your employee deposit rate in your Plan Information located in the Employer Portal.

 IRS Limits on Employee Deposits

 Because TCDRS is a qualified defined benefit plan, the IRS places a limit on the amount of compensation you use to calculate an employee’s deposits into TCDRS.
-The limit for 2020 is $285,000.
+The limit for 2023 is $330,000.
+The limit for 2024 will be $345,000.
 This limit may change every year and only affects highly compensated employees.

 Monthly compensation = $1,750